Table of Contents

 Myth: Only Accessible When Triggered

 One claims states overlays require a user to self-activate an overlay before a website becomes accessible, which can be problematic if the user is not able to find or activate it.
-However, robust accessibility overlay products help detect violations and make accurate remediations at the code level, so the standard website is fully accessible even before user accessibility preferences are toggled.
+However, robust accessibility overlay products help detect violations and make accurate remediations at the code level, so the standard website has many accessibility improvements completed by automation even before user accessibility preferences are toggled.

 Fact: UserWay’s AI-Powered Accessibility Solution is the Leading Accessibility Overlay Product